How to Clean Dusty Stuffed Animals Without Washing It: Quick and Easy Methods

 How do you clean stuffed animals that can’t be washed?

-If you have a stuffed toy that can’t be washed in a machine, you can spot clean it using a damp cloth or sponge with a few drops of gentle detergent.
+If you have stuffed toys that can’t be washed in a machine, you can spot clean them using a damp cloth or sponge with a few drops of gentle detergent.
 Avoid saturating the soft toy, and gently squeeze out excess water before air drying it completely.
+Allow clean stuffed animals to dry thoroughly before storage.

 How do you get the smell out of stuffed animals without washing them?